Igalia/chisel/doc/docformat.md

 (or `"single"`, which has the same meaning), `"double"` or a numeric value, interpreted as the space between lines in millimeters.

+* `characters_per_line`: Number of characters to be fitted in each line.

+* `lines_per_page`: Number of lines that are to be fitted in each page.

+* `binding_margin`: Amount of margin to leave on the left side of pages, most of the time for binding purposes.
+This is given as the number of character cells left empty at the beginning of the line.

+* `top_margin`: Number of lines to leave empty at the top of each page.

 None of the options is mandatory.
 If not specified, the values used for those options are those considered as reasonable defaults for the output device in use.